FadyWaheed11/UI-Automation-Best-Practices/README.md

   - Validate on the count of added hoodies
 ## POM
 * Page Object Model (POM) is a design pattern, popularly used in test automation that creates Object Repository for web UI elements.
+* The advantage of the model is that it reduces code duplication and improves test maintenance.
+* We separate the framework (coding part) from the testing part
+* We represent each webpage in our website by Class in the framework